ultrafunkamsterdam/nodriver/docs/_build/html/_sources/nodriver/cdp/emulation.rst.txt

 values from commands, and then you can use those objects as arguments to other commands.

+.. autoclass:: SafeAreaInsets
+      :members:
+      :undoc-members:
+      :exclude-members: from_json, to_json

 .. autoclass:: ScreenOrientation
       :members:
       :undoc-members: